curlsli/webpack-book/docs/en/extending/02_plugins.md

 When the plugin is connected to webpack configuration, webpack will run its constructor and call `apply` with a compiler object passed to it.
 The object exposes webpack's plugin API and allows you to use its hooks as listed by [the official compiler reference](https://webpack.js.org/api/plugins/compiler/).

-T> [webpack-defaults](https://www.npmjs.com/package/webpack-defaults) works as a starting point for webpack plugins.
+> [webpack-defaults](https://www.npmjs.com/package/webpack-defaults) works as a starting point for webpack plugins.
 It contains the infrastructure used to develop official webpack loaders and plugins.

 ## Setting Up a Development Environment